How to Choose the Right Web Hosting for Your Website

 Website Type and Purpose

-- Content Management System: WordPress, Drupal, or custom solutions
+- Content Management System: WordPress, Drupal, Joomla, or custom-built platforms

 Shared Hosting

-- Affected by other sites on the same server
+- Affected by other sites on the server

 VPS (Virtual Private Server) Hosting